 "I would not recommend using vinegar to treat the coronavirus," Dr. Sovndal says.

-"While there has been one instance of a dog being infected in Hong Kong, to date, there is no evidence that a dog, cat or any pet can transmit COVID-19," WHO's website reads.
-And thank goodness, because with stress levels at an all-time high right now, we need all the puppy snuggles we can get.
+There has also been one instance of a dog being infected in Hong Kong, but, the WHO's website reads, "there is no evidence that a dog, cat or any pet can transmit COVID-19".

 Fact: So far, being infected more than once seems unlikely